pagopa/developer-portal/.changeset/brown-boats-pretend.md

 "nextjs-website": patch
 ---

-Add font size to bold and italic sections
+Set font size to be 16px on bold and italic sections